-Mercy Corps has worked in Mongolia since 1999, helping to reduce vulnerability and increase opportunities for rural communities.
+Mercy Corps worked in Mongolia from 1999 to 2021, helping to reduce vulnerability and increase opportunities for rural communities.
 After 22 years and hundreds of thousands of lives impacted, we decided it was time to close down our operations and let our amazing local partners take the lead.

 With a population of more than 3 million people across 603,900 square miles, and less than five people per square mile, Mongolia is the most sparsely populated country in the world.
 A third of the total population live in rural areas.